 days of the Sun Java bug database . . .

 After reporting the bug, this could be marked as won't fix because it is

-#8 Updated by Derik Barseghian almost 7 years ago
+#8 Updated by Derik Barseghian about 7 years ago

 I wasn't able to get the crash to occur with a simple test program (attached).